mpflynnx/terraform-beginner-bootcamp-2023/README.md

 ## Project Git flow

-This project is going to utilise the issue, feature branch, pull request, tag workflow.
+This project is going to utilise the issue, feature branch, pull request, tag GitHub workflow.

 Issues should be created in GitHub.
 Then feature branches created to work on the issue.
 Pull requests are to be used to merge the completed feature branch into main branch.
 Then the main branch tag is updated using semantic versioning.